Why All Philosophical Theories Are Non-Sensical

 Anyone using these links must remember that they will be skipping past supporting argument and evidence set out in earlier sections.

-(1) Metaphysical Theses
+(1) Metaphysical Theories

 (a) The Difference Between Ordinary Truths And Philosophical Theses